McGovern7/tarkov_fastapi/README.md

 I have successfully taught myself the various software disciplines necessary to build my first web application as a solo full-stack developer.
 Made high in demand by today's devs, this project's stack comprises the following tools.

 ## Onboarded Skills
-- Starting from almost no background, I have built a web api which is asynchronous, multi-port capable, well documented, secured, and efficient
+- Starting from almost no background, I have built a Web API which is asynchronous, multi-port capable, well documented, secured, and efficient
-- For future projects, I can develop more complex api techniques within the ever-growing FastAPI web framework.
+- For future projects, I can develop more complex API techniques within the ever-growing FastAPI web framework
-- With additional built-in packages, I can easily scale my app with features like caching, load balancing, rate limiting, and automated backups.
+- With additional built-in packages, I can easily scale my app with features like caching, load balancing, rate limiting, and automated backups
 - Having never used React prior to this, I have created a modular, scalable, and accessible app.
 This app is much more complex than anything I have built in the past, even apps I created in a group
 - I can jump-start future web apps with the components I created for this project (Button, Navbar, Sidebar, etc)
- - Given React’s wealth of libraries, tools, and extensions, there are always new techniques I can and implement.
+- Given React’s wealth of libraries, tools, and extensions, there are always new techniques I can and implement
+- Onboarded multi-provider hosting in order to host my fullstack site with no cost.
+Site is updated though Github Commits from my frontend and backend repositories
+- Netlify hosts the React frontend, Render the FastAPI backend, and Supabase handles the PostgreSQL database changes